Family Violence Resource Centre (FVRC) Program Summary:

 • Coordinate integration of FVRC services with other NEC student services on site as required

-• Master’s degree in Social Work, Psychology or related field with RCC or RSW designation, and liability insurance eligible with at least three years experience providing counselling or related services in a non-profit environment; a combination of education and experience may be considered
+• Master’s degree in Social Work, Psychology or related field, and liability insurance eligible with at least three years experience providing counselling or related services in a non-profit environment; a combination of education and experience may be considered

 • Direct community and program development experience with preference for experience working in Aboriginal communities, in particular dealing with issues pertaining to sexual abuse and violence in relationships